doerlbh/OLab_patch_processor_2.0/README.md

 Youtube Demo: <https://youtu.be/dGP5D3Q4aGc>

-By Baihan Lin, May 2014
+By Baihan Lin, Olavarria Lab, May 2014